-- Biologic therapy has revolutionized the treatment of many gastroenterological disorders, and drastically improved patient outcomes.
+- Biologic therapy has revolutionized the treatment of many rheumatological disorders, and drastically improved patient outcomes.

-- Many biologic therapies used in gastroenterology have gone, or are going off patent, and competitive biosimilars are being introduced.
+- Many biologic therapies used in rheumatology have gone, or are going off patent, and competitive biosimilars are being introduced.

-- iosimilars not only have implications for specialty fields, but also for the general delivery of health care in Canada.
+- Biosimilars not only have implications for specialty fields, but also for the general delivery of health care in Canada.

-What follows is a primer on biologics and biosimilars, updated to reflect a gastroenterological perspective.
-This educational report was created in conjunction with CARE™ Faculty Member Dr. John Marshall (McMaster University), and details the basic science, management and regulatory pathways, legal perspectives and recent clinical data on biosimilars.
+What follows is a primer on biologics and biosimilars, updated to reflect a rheumatological perspective.
+This educational report was created in conjunction with CARE™ Faculty Member Dr. Philip Baer (Ontario Medical Association), and details the basic science, management and regulatory pathways, legal perspectives and recent clinical data on biosimilars.
 This report is also informed by various CARE™ faculties and recent biosimilar news.

 Scott Edwards, B.Sc., Pharm

 Dr. H. Bliss Murphy Cancer Centre

 Princess Margaret Cancer Centre